Dallas Cowboys: Radio and television

 As of 2010, the Cowboys' flagship radio station is KRLD-FM.
 Brad Sham is the team's longtime play-by-play voice.
 Working alongside him is former Cowboy quarterback Babe Laufenberg, who returned in 2007 after a one-year absence to replace former safety Charlie Waters.
 The Cowboys, who retain rights to all announcers, chose not to renew Laufenberg's contract in 2006 and brought in Waters.
 However, Laufenberg did work as the analyst on the "Blue Star Network", which televises Cowboys preseason games not shown on national networks.
 The anchor station is KTVT, the CBS owned and operated station in Dallas.
 Previous stations which aired Cowboys games included KVIL-FM, KRLD, and KLUV-FM.
 Kristi Scales is the sideline reporter on the radio broadcasts.

 During his tenure as Cowboys coach, Tom Landry co-hosted his own coach's show with late veteran sportscaster Frank Glieber and later with Brad Sham.
 Landry's show was famous for his analysis of raw game footage and for him and his co-host making their NFL "predictions" at the end of each show.
 Glieber is one of the original voices of the Cowboys Radio Network, along with Bill Mercer, famous for calling the Ice Bowl of 1967 and both Super Bowl V and VI.
 Mercer is perhaps best known as the ringside commentator of WCCW in the 1980s.
 Upon Mercer's departure, Verne Lundquist joined the network, and became their play-by-play announcer by 1977, serving eight years in that capacity before handing those chores permanently over to Brad Sham, who joined the network in 1977 as the color analyst and occasional fill-in for Lundquist.

 Longtime WFAA-TV sports anchor Dale Hansen was the Cowboys color analyst with Brad Sham as the play-by-play announcer from 1985 to 1996.

 Dave Garrett served as the Cowboys' play-by-play announcer from 1995 to 1997, when Brad Sham left the team and joined the Texas Rangers' radio network team as well as broadcast Sunday Night Football on Westwood One.

 Seeking to expand its radio broadcasting scope nationally, the Cowboys began a five-year partnership with Compass Media Networks on February 2, 2011.
 The result was the America's Team Radio Network, a supplement to the franchise's regional one.
 Beginning with the 2011 season, Kevin Burkhardt and Danny White handled the broadcasts, with Jerry Recco as the studio host.

 Fight song

-The Dallas Cowboys fight song, "Cowboys Stampede March" by Tom Merriman Big Band was the official fight song of the Dallas Cowboys.
-The Cowboys used at Texas Stadium 1961 until about the early-mid '90s.